AmirWasThere/elkDeployment/ansible/README.md

 # Ansible Single-Node Initial Setup

-This repository contains Ansible playbooks and inventories to automate the setup of a single-node Kubernetes cluster along with essential tools for warming up to install ELK,beats,etc.
+contains Ansible playbook and inventorie to automate the setup of a single-node along with essential tools for warming up to install ELK,beats,etc.

 ## Files